Last Updated on by Redação 3

 2. What is the best time to visit Dubai?

 The clear answer is winter!
-Many of you must know that Middle East countries are quite hot from April to Mid-September.
+Many of you must know that Middle East countries, like Dubai, are quite hot from April to Mid-September.
 So, if you have a choice, try to visit Dubai between November to February.
 These are the best months for tourists, but you may expect crowded areas especially during Christmas time.

 Tourists from different parts of the world love to visit Dubai at the end of December and celebrate the new year as well.
 Make sure to reserve everything like flights, hotels, restaurants, places to go, and your rental car in advance.

 Many people from western countries have a myth that Dubai is quite a conservative city as UAE is a Muslim country.
 But, that’s quite opposite as Dubai is can be quite a liberal country if compared to the rest of the region.
 Even though, I suggest you wear full sleeves clothes and pants, especially for females.
 This is because it is always good to respect the culture and tradition of the place you are visiting.
 Although, it’s not uncommon to see girls wearing shorts or even bikinis at the many Dubai’s beaches.